jonvwolf/QuickSubtitleTranslator/README.md

 ### Optional
 `ask-for-retry`: If enabled, it will wait for input if http/service fails before continuing `char-limit`: It will stop processing files if it reaches the character limit (helpful if you don't want to go over a certain limit)
+`peek`: If true, it will display a peek of the translated text (last line of each block).
+Do not set this as true, if you care about spoilers

 **Note:** Characters are counted with `new StringInfo(str).LengthInTextElements`